dream-dasher/advent_of_code_2024/README.md

 if we needed to calculate paths for many positions then we could pre calculate n-steps via matrix multiplications. — given sparsity it may not be so bad …
 If we save the matrix at each step (a vector of 4D points) then as soon as we see a repetition (across steps) then that

+**Alt**: Implementing binary tensory multiplication with portable SIMD would be fun, but not the right task for right now.
+And, regardless, from a perf standpoint this would be a sparse tensor anyway and we'd be unlikely to want to implement it with full tensor multiplicattion.
+(Not that we're too worried about such things, but still notable, lol.)
+One alternative would be to just record obstacles' positions and then from those calculate '*lead*' and '*follow*' segments.
+These segments just being a range of positions.
+[Slight mucking in defining a 2D range; but since only axis directions it wouldn't be too pokey.]
+What's our max problem scope then: n obstacles -> max 4n (lead,follow) segments.
+Each segment 'indexed' by a pair of ranges [actually one range and a coordinate, since only axial translation], with segments posesing overlapping indices.
+Oh, and a direction, ofc (so each 'segment' gets a `dir` associatted with it, even though lead-follow dir pairs are fixed).

+So:
+- scan input for dimensions & obstacle positions, give each position an arbitrary id, then calculate 4 segment pairs for each (@xy -> (0.max(obstaclish)..x),(x+1..xmax.min(obstaclisih)) @y (0.max(obstacliesh)..y),(y+1..ymax.min(obstacleish)@x)
+- now, for each segment search for overlap to create a map of segment ownership
+- search segment map for cycles and pull positions back out ... not very exciting, but probably performant, and would allow branching parallelism with a shared hashmap or the like (if problems were large enough -- overhead of multi threading may outstrip the time taken to solve the problem as is.)

 ## Day 7: [Bridge Repair](https://adventofcode.com/2024/day/7) : [----]()
 - P1: combinatorial